Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 What was not evident until about Book 6, however, is that although “Moody” did not succeed in teaching anyone but Harry to resist Imperius, it seems likely that his instruction may have gone some way in teaching Malfoy how to cast it.
 We never got to hear how “Moody’s” lecture was phrased for anybody but the Gryffindors.
 Although given Crouch Jr’s detestation of any DE who escaped, I can’t imagine him being all that helpful to the Slytherins, unless under Voldemort’s orders.
 Which he might well have been.

 It is also necessary to attempt to resolve the paradox of a Voldemort follower actively teaching Dumbledore’s students to resist Imperius.
 But you will notice he seems to have managed to keep it so that no one in the class but Harry actually accomplished it.
-And we are directly told that he spent several class sessions working on it until Harry could do it.
+And we are directly told that he spent several class sessions working on it with him until Harry could do it.
 I now suspect that he probably put all of that classroom time into teaching Harry to do it in order to avoid putting in the time it would have taken to teach any of the others.

 In fact, recognizing that Harry had a high enough level of natural resistance to the curse that he could not have reliably kept him from figuring it out, he may have made a virtue of necessity.
 It made him look a lot more genuine to Dumbledore, too, to be able to point to at least one success story.